chenjie199234/Corelib/README.md

 # Corelib
 ![image](Corelib.jpg)
 # Use
-	1.install golang(1.23+)
+	1.install golang(1.24+)
 	2.install git
 	3.install protoc
 	4.install protoc-gen-go
-	5.[download the codegen in release] or [clone this lib and go into the codegen dir and install it by go install] 6.make sure the codegen's path is in the system's or user's PATH env 7.codegen -d path -n projectname -p packagename (without -d or -d is empty the default:current dir will be used) (projectname format,character must in [a-z][0-9],first character must in [a-z]) (packagename must end with projectname,default:projectname will be used as packagename,e.g. github.com/path_to_the_repo/projectname)
+	5.[download the codegen in release] or [clone this repo and go into the codegen dir and install it by go install] 6.make sure the codegen's path is in the system's or user's PATH env 7.use this command to generate the base code:codegen -n projectname -p packagename (projectname format,character must in [a-z][0-9],first character must in [a-z]) (packagename must end with projectname,default:projectname,e.g. github.com/path_to_the_repo/projectname)
 # Description
 ## codegen
 	generate the base code,if you want to use this lib,this is the start
 ## web
-	Web framework,this contains protobuf plugin to generate code from proto file
+	Web framework contains trace and metrics function from opentelemetry,this also contains protobuf plugin to generate code from proto file
 ## cgrpc
-	grpc framework,this contains protobuf plugin to generate code from proto file
+	grpc framework contains trace and metrics function from opentelemetry,this also contains protobuf plugin to generate code from proto file
 ## crpc
-	a new rpc framework(20-30% fast then grpc),this contains protobuf plugin to generate code from proto file
+	a new rpc framework contains trace and metrics function from opentelemetry,this also contains protobuf plugin to generate code from proto file
 ## pbex
     protobuf extension for message validate,this is used in the web/crpc/cgrpc framework
 ## stream